ten3roberts/recipe.nvim/README.md

 ... and have the results land in the quickfix list.

-Recipes are automatically loaded from `recipes.json` from the current working directory.
-Recipes for common filetypes are preloaded, like build commands.
+Recipes are fetched from multiple sources, such as the `recipes.json` file, the current filetype, lsp, Makefiles, and more.

 Pairs extraordinarily well with [qf.nvim](https://github.com/ten3roberts/qf.nvim)